JoyZadan/shop-kbeauty/README.md

 A very, very special thanks to my family, especially my daughter Zoe, for the unwavering support and understanding and allowing me the space to focus on my projects.

 A big thanks to Conrad Saunders and Chris Booth as SDC for the assist with my EC requests due illness.
 It's not easy to concentrate and code when stricken with COVID!

+A special thank you to [Jason Dunton](https://www.linkedin.com/in/jason-dunton/) from Tutor Support at Code Institute.
+Jason, thanks for the assist, I appreciate your help!

 Special mention and thanks to my mentor, Dario Carrasquel, for his support, invaluable insights and his belief that I can do this well.
 I am so grateful to have you as my mentor.